-Premiums are recognized as revenues pro rata over the policy period.
+Premiums are recognized as revenues over the period of the contract in proportion to the amount of insurance protection provided, which is generally pro rata over the policy period.
 Unearned premium reserves represent the unexpired portion of policy premiums.
 Accrued retrospective premiums are included in premium balances receivable.
 Premium balances receivable are reported net of an allowance for expected credit losses.
 The allowance is based upon the Company's ongoing review of amounts outstanding, historical loss data, including delinquencies and write-offs, current and forecasted economic conditions and other relevant factors.
 Credit risk is partially mitigated by the Company's ability to cancel the policy if the policyholder does not pay the premium.
-However, the impact of extended payment terms and non-cancellation concessions granted to customers as a result of the novel coronavirus COVID-19 and related economic conditions is also considered in the Company's evaluation of the allowance.
+However, the impact of extended payment terms and non-cancellation concessions granted to customers as a result of COVID-19 and related economic conditions is also considered in the Company's evaluation of the allowance.